-Crop Insights written by Mark Jeschke, Agronomy Research Manager
+Crop Insights written by Mark Jeschke, Ph.D.¹ and Nanticha Lutt²

-- Recent research studies have shown a 3 to 4 bu/acre yield advantage with drilled narrow-row and 15-inch row soybeans over soybeans in 30-inch rows.
+- Recent research studies have shown around a 4 bu/acre yield advantage on average with drilled narrow-row and 15-inch row soybeans over soybeans in 30-inch rows.

-- Soybean row spacing preferences vary greatly across the Midwestern U.S., with narrow rows (15 inches or less) favored in Illinois and Indiana, and 30-inch rows more common in Iowa and Minnesota.
+- Soybean row spacing preferences vary greatly across the Midwestern U.S., with narrow rows (15 inches or less) favored in Ohio and Indiana, and 30-inch rows more common in Iowa and Nebraska.

 - The relatively limited adoption of narrow-row soybeans in some areas indicates that factors other than yield potential are influencing grower decisions.

 - Soybean acreage in drilled narrow rows has declined across North America in the last five years, while acreage in 15-inch rows has increased.

 - Factors such as equipment costs, workload management, planting and harvest efficiency, and weed and disease control can all influence the economic viability of narrow-row soybeans.

 Row width is one of the management practices most often considered by growers as potentially important to increased soybean yields and profits.
 For that reason, numerous research studies have been conducted over the last 40 years to determine optimal soybean row spacing.
 In general, studies have found that soybean yield potential is often greater with row spacings narrower than 30 inches.
 Despite these results, narrow-row soybean adoption has varied widely across North America.
 This Crop Insights reviews research results, current row spacing trends, and factors beyond yield potential that may influence row spacing preferences of soybean growers.